atdd-bdd/GherkinExecutorKotlin/README.md

 Unlike other implementations of Gherkin, each feature file is associated with one unit test file, its glue file, and its class file.

+If you need the same data types in multiple files, you can use the `Include` statement to add those data types to a feature.
+For example, `Include "datadefs.txt"`would add whatever is in that file to the feature file before it is translated.

 ## Why Not Use Existing Frameworks?